Hematies/PredicMem25/README.md

 Both the SGASP and the rest of prefetchers of the GASP family are based on the memory address predictor Support Vector Machine For Address Prediction (SVM4AP), presented in the publication: "Competitive Cost-effective Memory Access Predictor through Short-Term Online SVM and Dynamic Vocabularies", Sánchez-Cuevas et al., Future Generation Computer Systems, Volume 164, 2025, 107592,ISSN 0167-739X, https://doi.org/10.1016/j.future.2024.107592. (https://www.sciencedirect.com/science/article/pii/S0167739X24005569).

+This repository has been submitted as participation to the [AMD Open Hardware 2025](https://www.openhw.eu/) contest (team number: AOHW25_527).

 ## Why HLS?

 HLS is a hardware description method that exploits a high-level abstraction language (such as C++) to provide behavioral definition of the target hardware.
 Among the advantages that this provides, in this project we considerably leverage: (1) the ability to integrate testbenches based on complex, traced-based tests; and (2) the potential of C++ for the description of the hardware by using data structures, functions, classes, loops, etc, which greatly simplifies the design and development.